2023 Multishow Brazilian Music Awards

 The 2023 Multishow Brazilian Music Awards (Prêmio Multishow de Música Brasileira 2023) (or simply 2023 Multishow Awards) (Portuguese: Prêmio Multishow 2023) were held on 7 November 2023, at the Jeunesse Arena in Rio de Janeiro, Brazil.
 Singer Ludmilla and television presenters Tatá Werneck and Tadeu Schmidt hosted the show.
 The ceremony was broadcast on Multishow and TV Globo, and streamed on Globoplay.
 This was the first time the awards were broadcast on Globo's open channel.

-The nominations were announced on October 2023.
+The nominations were announced in October 2023.
 Iza and Luísa Sonza were the most nominated artists with seven nominations each.
 Iza received the most awards with three, including Artist of the Year.